-In the first instance, the User should consult the Owner for advice on the supply and fitment of secondary guarding devices and systems but should note that UK Health and Safety law does not oblige the owner/rental company/supplier or manufacturer to give advice on the fitting items that they have not supplied.
+In the first instance, the User should consult with the owner for advice on the supply and fitment of secondary guarding devices and systems but should note that legislation does not necessarily oblige the owner/rental company/supplier or manufacturer to give advice on the fitting items that they have not supplied.
 Alternatively, the Owner or User may source the secondary guarding devices and systems from a 3rd-party vendor or manufacturer.